inrialearninglab/ai4t/docs/O1-Mooc/module-4-AI-at-our-service-as-teachers/4-2-imagine-teaching-with-ai.en.md/4-2-1a-lets-create-with-ai.en.md

 ---
-title : Let's create with AI
+title: Let's create with AI
 description: Understand what can be done with AI raising feasibility and ethics issues
 ---